Trump Administration Releases UFO Files

 Demand For Files On UFOs Reached Fever Pitch As Scientists With UFO Intel Have Mysteriously Died Or Disappeared

-This was being done in compliance with an order Trump gave on Feb.
+The release of these files is in compliance with an order President Donald Trump gave on Feb.
 19, which was detailed in a post he made on Truth Social.

 There, he said the files the government would be releasing were on the “highly complex, but extremely interesting and important” subject of “alien and extraterrestrial life, unidentified aerial phenomena (UAP), and unidentified flying objects (UFOs), and any and all other information connected to” the matter.